The Kiss of Death (Play for Today): Critical responses

-"The Kiss of Death" is highly regarded by the critic Michael Coveney, who wrote in a 1996 study of Leigh's work : "The kissing part of "The Kiss of Death" is an extraordinary scene.
+The play is highly regarded by the critic Michael Coveney, who wrote in a 1996 study of Leigh's work : "The kissing part of The Kiss of Death is an extraordinary scene.
 Linda and Trevor are on a sofa, she chewing away, he nervously amused but not exactly apprehensive...The playing of Kay Adshead and David Threlfall indicates every stage of this sexual jousting match with faultless accuracy and perception.
 We glimpse ... an entire catalogue of human emotions in the mating game: anxiety, cruelty, affection, wonder, contempt and playfulness.
 This is how love scenes are endured in life, not in the movies, but distilled and refined for this movie."